mobie/mobie.github.io/specs/mobie_spec.md

 ## <a name="source"></a>Source

-A `source` consists of an image (volume) and associated metadata like viewer state or tables.
+A `source` consists of an image (volume) and associated metadata like tables.
 Two different types of sources are supported:
 - `image`: intensity images corresponding to the "primary" data, e.g. electron microscopy or light microscopy images.
 - `segmentation`: label masks corresponding to segmented objects labeled by integer ids, e.g. cell or ultrastructure segmentations.